-The major in global public health trains students to understand the art and science of preventing disease and promoting population health.
-Students will learn about infectious diseases, chronic diseases, the risk and protective factors that impact health as well as developing and evaluating health-related programs.
+The Bachelor of Arts in Global Public Health trains students to understand the art and science of preventing disease and promoting population health.
+Students will learn about infectious diseases, chronic diseases, the risk and protective factors that impact health, and developing and evaluating health-related programs.

-Completion of a Bachelor of Applied Arts degree in Global Public Health will allow students to have a health-related career in a variety of industries that support population health and well-being including jobs in the public sector as well as for profit multi-national corporations, international organizations and nonprofit organizations at the local, community, state, national and international levels.
+Completion of a Bachelor of Arts (BA) degree in Global Public Health will allow students to have a health-related career in a variety of industries that support population health and well-being including jobs in the public sector as well as for-profit multinational corporations, international organizations and nonprofit organizations at the local, community, state, national and international levels.